Kitware/VTK/Filters/CellGrid/README.md

 and `order[2]`.
 By default every axis takes the nominal `vtkCellAttribute::CellTypeInfo::Order`; supplying an array in the `order` role with a single tuple and one component per axis instead gives an anisotropic basis.
-The order is fixed for all cells sharing a `CellTypeInfo` – it may not vary from cell to cell.
+The order is fixed for all cells sharing a `CellTypeInfo`; it may not vary from cell to cell.

 Arbitrary-order implementations usually need scratch space whose size is not known at compile time.
 Declare it with the `WORKSPACE(type, name, size)` macro rather than a bare array, since the two compilation targets provide it
-differently: on the CPU it expands to a reusable `thread_local` vector, and in GLSL – where array sizes must be constant expressions and the order is baked into the generated shader – it expands to a fixed-size array.
+differently: on the CPU it expands to a reusable `thread_local` vector, and in GLSL, where array sizes must be constant expressions and the order is baked into the generated shader, it expands to a fixed-size array.

 Note that the arbitrary-order bases number their degrees of freedom lexicographically, with the r-axis varying fastest, rather than in the